pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## SupplyChain authoring

-SupplyChains, especially the authoring resources `SupplyChain`, `Component` and dependent Tekton `Pipeline`/`Task`, are designed to be delivered to clusters via a Git repository and GitOps source promotion style.
-As a Platform Engineers, you should author the `SupplyChain` as a collection of yaml files in a file system backed by Git, and test and debug by pushing all the files to a single namespace on the `authoring` profile cluster.
-When you are happy with the new or modified `SupplyChain`, commit it to Git and create a pull/merge request.
-This could result in a large number of YAML manifests, and the manual way is error prone.
-This is where `tanzu supplychain` CLI plugin comes into action.
-The `tanzu supplychain` CLI plugin can be used by Platform Engineers to author `SupplyChains` for their developers.
+SupplyChains, particularly the authoring resources such as `SupplyChain`, `Component`, and the Tekton `Pipeline`/`Task` dependencies, are intended to be deployed to clusters through a Git repository using the GitOps source promotion methodology.
+As a Platform Engineer, the recommended approach involves authoring the `SupplyChain` using a set of YAML files within a Git-backed file system.
+Testing and debugging can be performed by pushing all files to a single namespace on the `authoring` profile cluster.
+Once satisfied with the new or modified `SupplyChain`, it should be committed to Git, initiating a pull/merge request.
+However, managing a potentially large number of YAML manifests manually can be error-prone.
+This is where the `tanzu supplychain` CLI plugin becomes invaluable.
+Platform Engineers can leverage the `tanzu supplychain` CLI plugin to streamline the authoring process for `SupplyChains` tailored to their developers.

 The `supplychain` CLI plugin supports 2 modes of operation for generating SupplyChains.